fido-alliance/conformance-test-tools-resources/docs/FIDO2/Server/README.md

 * F-14 Send ServerAuthenticatorAttestationResponse with clientDataJSON.origin is not set to the origin
 * F-15 Send ServerAuthenticatorAttestationResponse with clientDataJSON.tokenBinding is not of type Object
 * F-16 Send ServerAuthenticatorAttestationResponse with clientDataJSON.tokenBinding missing status field
-* F-17 Send ServerAuthenticatorAttestationResponse with clientDataJSON.tokenBinding.status is not set to either of present, supported or not-supported
+* F-17 Send ServerAuthenticatorAttestationResponse with clientDataJSON.tokenBinding.status is not set to present, supported or not-supported

 #### Server-ServerAuthenticatorAttestationResponse-Resp-3
 ##### Test server processing AttestationObject